What is Early College?

-To qualify for enrollment in Early College, students must be either a junior or senior in high school during the 2017-2018 school year.
-Early College does not allow students to take online courses.
+To qualify for enrollment in Early College, students must be either a junior or senior in high school during the 2018-2019 school year witha 2.5 GPA or above.

 How much money can students and parents save by enrolling in Early College?

 The chart below shows how the cost of Early College at WVU Parkersburg compares to costs at other major colleges in the state.
 With proper planning, it is possible for students to complete their first full year of college within their last two years of high school.
 This means students and parents can save nearly $6,500 in tuition by enrolling in Early College.

 |WVU Parkersburg Early College||Regular WVU Parkersburg Tuition**||WVU Tuition**||Marshall University Tuition**|